prestonharberts/biblegateway-to-obsidian/Bible/Scripture/ezek38.md

 ###### 22
 <span class=verse-body>22</span>‘I will judge him with plague and bloodshed.
 I will rain down on him, his troops, and the many peoples who are with him a torrential downpour, hailstones, fire, and brimstone.
 ###### 23
 <span class=verse-body>23</span>‘I will exalt and magnify myself; I will reveal myself before many nations.
-Then they will know that I am the Lᴏʀᴅ.’
+Then they will know that I am the Lᴏʀᴅ.’”
 ##### <span class=arrow-left></span>[[ezek37|Prev]]<span class=navigation-separator></span>[[ezek38notes|Notes]]<span class=navigation-separator></span>[[ezek39|Next]]<span class=arrow-right></span>